 In a crushing plant, hygiene can be achieved through two different cleaning methods:

 The first one is Wet Cleaning.
 It involves using detergents, disinfectants and other forms of cleaning agents along with water.
 Regulated wet cleaning with little use of water can be conducted, in case water is not freely available.

 After controlled wet cleaning, dry the equipment completely as any residual moisture can increase the risk of Salmonella and cross-contamination.

 Dry Cleaning is the second method.
 In dry cleaning, disinfectants are evaporated rapidly without the use of any water.

 Once the plat has been cleaned using any of the two methods discussed, take additional precautions.
 Some of those may be:

 Create a monitoring program to warrant a hundred per cent prevention.
 Run a routine Salmonella sampling programme at the facility.
 An environmental monitoring programme or EMP will evaluate the efficacy of the overall hygiene measures.
 Monitor the environment for transient infections and assist in mitigating potential harbourage and growth niches.
 Finally, include cleaning supplies in your environmental monitoring program.

 Salmonella occurrence in lecithin can give rise to a food safety risk as lecithin is a major ingredient in confections, pharmaceuticals, baking items and other edible products.
-Recent contamination occurred in the popular Swiss chocolate manufacturer Barry Callebaut’s plant in Wieze, Belgium, and the company had to hold its production for several weeks.
+A very recent contamination incident occurred at a globally popular chocolate manufacturer's plant and the company had to hold its production for several weeks.